ahabedsoltan/amirabedsoltan.github.io/content/authors/admin/_index.md

     url: https://ucsd.edu/

 # Short bio (displayed in user profile at end of posts)
-I am a third year PhD student at University of California Sandiego advised by Misha Belkin.
+I am a third year PhD student at University of California San Diego.

 # Social Networking